-ASSESSED LEARNING OUTCOMES: (additional guidance below) At the end of the module the learner will be expected to be able to:

-- 1. Demonstrate an understanding of a range of employability skills needed within the healthcare professions and the wider healthcare community, including those inherently linked with the role of Assistant Practitioner - 2.
-Demonstrate the ability to critically appraise own working practices, personal attributes and developing skills sets in order to objectively assess personal and professional development over time - 3.
-Evaluate the range of essential employability skills required within the role of the Assistant Practitioner and assess them in terms of how they impact on patient care and multidisciplinary team working

-4. Evaluate, by utilising models of reflection, your own professional practice

-DATE OF APPROVAL: 02/2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2016 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED CHANGE: XX/XX/XXXX TERM/SEMESTER: Autumn
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to At the end of the module the learner will be expected to be able to: 1.
+Demonstrate an understanding of a range of employability skills needed within the healthcare professions and the wider healthcare community, including those inherently linked with the role of Assistant Practitioner 2.
+Demonstrate the ability to critically appraise own working practices, personal attributes and developing skills sets in order to objectively assess personal and professional development over time 3.
+Evaluate the range of essential employability skills required within the role of the Assistant Practitioner and assess them in terms of how they impact on patient care and multidisciplinary team working 4.
+Evaluate, by utilising models of reflection, your own professional practice DATE OF APPROVAL 02/2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: September 2016 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED CHANGE: XX/XX/XXXX SEMESTER: Autumn